 How does Dialectical Behavior Therapy Work?

 Dialectical behavior therapy is a type of psychotherapy (also known as talk therapy).
 This approach comes from the idea that some people react to emotional stress more intensely.
-DBT tries to tone down these intense arousal levels found in addicts and other mental health conditions such as eating disorders, post traumatic stress disorder, personality disorders or binge eating disorder.
+DBT’s emotional regulation technique tries to tone down these intense arousal levels found in addicts and other mental health conditions such as eating disorders, post traumatic stress disorder, personality disorders or binge eating disorder.

 There are many aspects of someone’s life that might cause emotional stressors.
-Family, relationships, and childhood memories can all be causes of intense reactions.
+Family, relationships, and childhood memories can all be causes of intense reactions, and negative consequences may result in these problematic behaviors and reactions.
 Dialectical behavior therapy helps the person cope with these triggers and understand the skills necessary to deal with them.

 Dialectical Behavioral Therapy Components

 There are several different techniques and components that are used during dialectical behavior therapy.
 These techniques are used by DBT therapists to help the person understand the root of their issues while working to cope with them.
-The same components are used for addiction treatment as well.
+The same components are used for treating addiction.

 Dialectical behavior therapy helps a person understand their inner strength and builds on them.
-Positive self-image and overall confidence are both crucial to overcoming addiction.
+Positive self-image and overall confidence are both crucial to overcoming alcohol or drug addiction.
 By improving one’s self-image, the individual can take control of their life and work towards a better life, knowing they deserve it.

 Dialectical behavior therapy helps pinpoint some of the negative emotions a person may be feeling.
 In many cases, people are too critical of themselves with assumptions that make life harder.
-The cognitive-based approach helps a person understand and cope with these thoughts.
+The cognitive-based approach helps a person understand these thoughts and helps them learn healthy coping skills.

 During addiction treatment, DBT works to change a person’s frame of mind.
 A person’s thoughts can be negative and intense during recovery.
-It is important to reframe these negative thoughts towards a more positive outlook for long-term recovery and a healthy state of mind.
+It is important to reframe these negative thoughts towards a more positive outlook for long-term recovery and a healthy state of mind through distress tolerance techniques.

 Dialectical behavior therapy is a collaborative process that starts with a strong relationship between the person and a DBT therapist.
 DBT is most effective when a good foundation has been set.
-During the process, a person will find new ways to interact with others through group skills training, practice skills, and complete personalized ‘homework assignments’ in the process.
+During the process, a person will find interpersonal effectiveness skills through group skills training, practice skills, and complete personalized ‘homework assignments’ in the process.

 Throughout the process, a therapist will be by your side every step of the way.
 Together, you’ll be able to master useful techniques through DBT skills training to cope with emotional stressors caused by addiction.
 With the right frame of mind and support by your side, you can slowly begin to leave the life of addiction behind you.